-In recent years distance education and learning have emerged as a popular method of instructional delivery in engineering and technology-related fields.
-Many faculties of engineering and technology may found themselves teaching online classes or thinking about teaching one.
+In recent years many faculties of engineering and technology may found themselves teaching online classes or thinking about teaching one.
 In this process, crafting and preparation of online exams without sacrificing the educational quality and exam security is a crucial issue.
 Psychological setbacks and barriers among engineering students also add another concern for the faculty teaching in a distance education environment, i.e., students may have fears of losing partial credit in an online multiple-choice exam.
-The asynchronous and economical advantages of distance education and learning that make offering and taking them very popular force the profession to re-examine and re-engineer some of these exam-related issues.
+The asynchronous and economical advantages of distance education and learning that make offering and taking them very popular force the profession to re-examine and revamp some of these examination-related issues.